-The Company's cash flows are primarily generated from its Hotel operations, and general partner management fees and limited partnership distributions from Justice Investors.
-The Company also receives revenues generated from the investment of its cash and marketable securities, other investments and the ownership of real estate.
+The Company's cash flows are primarily generated from its Hotel operations, and general partner management fees and limited partnership distributions from Justice Investors ("the Partnership").
+The Company also receives cash generated from the investment of its cash and marketable securities and other investments.